'Concerned' Evangelicals Plan To Meet With Trump As Sex Scandals Swirl

 "I just honestly don't hear hand-wringing over the issue," Nance said.
 "They're not surprised; they made that decision a long time ago.
 This president is not Rick Santorum or Mike Huckabee; he doesn't pretend to be a Bible-banging evangelical."

-Ralph Reed, chairman of the Faith and Freedom Coalition, also said it's "highly dubious" that the allegations will substantially erode the president's support or suppress mid-term turnout.
+Ralph Reed, chairman of the Faith and Freedom Coalition, also said it's "highly dubious" that the allegations will substantially erode the president's support or suppress midterm turnout.

 Reed said that he will attend the meeting with the president if the planning moves forward.
 Given how organized and energized Democrats are this year, he said it's important for evangelical leaders to rally their base.